 Additional work predicts the types of consumers who report seeing and using calorie labels.
 That study can be found here.

 My work examines the causal relationship between changes in the local unemployment rate and both the supply and demand for substance abuse treatment.
 An earlier NBER working paper version of the demand paper can be found here.
 A more recent version of the paper on the demand for substance abuse treatment is available upon request.
-The separate paper on the supply of substance abuse treatment with Brendan Saloner is also available upon request (currently under review at Journal of Substance Abuse Treatment).
+The separate paper on the supply of substance abuse treatment with Brendan Saloner and Keith Stoller has recently been accepted by the Journal of Substance Abuse Treatment.

 My work on DTCA tries to identify the causal impact of exposure to print and television advertising for pharmaceutical products on consumption and other health behaviors.
 My co-authors in these projects include Rosemary Avery, Sahara Byrne, John Cawley, Matthew Eisenberg, and Jeff Niederdeppe.
 We generate individual level past year advertising exposure measures by combining print and television advertising data with a consumer survey.

 In "Vitamin Panacea?
-Is Advertising Fueling Demand for Products with Little Scientific Benefit" (currently under review at Journal of Health Economics), Rosemary Avery, Matthew Eisenberg and myself investigate how demand for vitamins is affected by advertising.
+Is Advertising Fueling Demand for Products with Little Scientific Benefit" (accepted at the Journal of Health Economics), Rosemary Avery, Matthew Eisenberg and myself investigate how demand for vitamins is affected by advertising.